 We have performed almost 3,000 transplant operations since Professor Sir Magdi Yacoub carried out the first heart transplant at Harefield in 1980.

-He also performed the UK's first double heart / lung transplant in 1983, following which a further 471 heart / lung transplants have been carried out by our surgeons.
+He also performed the UK's first double heart / lung transplant in 1983, following which more than 500 heart or lung transplants have been carried out by our surgeons.

 Harefield Hospital has the best long-term survival rates in the UK for patients who have had a heart or lung transplant.